-- Coenzyme Q 10 is a compound that is made naturally in the body.
+- Coenzyme Q10 (commonly known as CoQ10) is a compound that is made naturally in the body.
 The body uses it for cell growth and to protect cells from damage that could lead to cancer (see Question 1).

 - Animal studies have shown that CoQ10 helps the immune system work better and makes the body better able to resist certain infections and types of cancer (see Question 5).

 - Clinical trials have shown that CoQ10 helps protect the heart from the damaging side effects of doxorubicin, a drug used to treat cancer (see Question 6).